kiryu-victor/task_generator/README.md

 - [x] "Delete" should work only on "On queue" and ongoing tasks.
   - [x] "On queue": no issue.
   - [x] Ongoing:
-    - has to stop the countdown to avoid the completion of the task.
+    - [ ] Countdown logic has to be implemented.
+    - [ ] Countdown reaching 0 logic.
+    - [ ] Ongoing task modification or deletion pauses the task until finishing or canceling the operation.
+    - [ ] Ongoing task deletion logic, triggering the next on the list to start.
     - has to trigger the next task in case of deletion.
 Otherwise the remaining countdown should continue as per normal.
 > [!NOTE]
 > Deleted the countdown because it won't be used that way when implementing WebSockets (or so I think).
-- Migrate to SQLite ~~for WebSocket-based updates (instead of polling or reading from a CSV).~~
+- [x] Migrate to SQLite.
-- Implement WebSocket-based updates.
+- [x] Implement WebSocket-based updates.
+- [x] Limited DB queries to the WebSocket server alone.
-- Make different status easier to be seen changing the background of the rows:
+- [ ] Make different status easier to be seen changing the background of the rows:
-  - Green: "Completed"
+  - [ ] Green: "Completed"
-  - Blue: "On queue"
+  - [ ] Blue: "On queue"
-  - ...
+  - [ ] ...
-- Add filters to every column (not only sorting).
+- [ ] Add filters to every column (not only sorting).
-- Make it all prettier (not a priority now).
+- [ ] Make it all prettier.
+  - It became part of the regular list after many testing tries.
+  - [ ] Start with darker colours:
+    - GUI is way too bright.
+    - Switching between dark themed everything else and this bright themed GUI hurts.